allegheny-college-cmpsc-100-fall-2023/3D-Canvas/README.md

 <b>Feel free to include drawings in any of the steps below! </b>

 1. <b>Brainstorm</b> the professor will set a timer for brainstorming.
 During the five minutes of brainstorming, think about 3D images you could build out of cubes, spheres, and pyramids.
-You can also use text, and are welcome to do so especially if you love writing or wordplay -- but you still want to place the text intentionally in the 3D space.
+You are also welcome to use 3D text, especially if you love writing or wordplay.
+Just make sure you still make use of the 3D properties of the canvas.
 Write down every and any idea that comes to mind.
-If you took your brainstorm on paper, take a photo and paste it under Step 1 in IDEATION.md.
+If you did your brainstorm on paper, take a photo and paste it under Step 1 in IDEATION.md.
 If you took your notes on your computer, copy and paste them in.
-2. Look at what you've come up with and circle anything that draws you.
+2. Look at what you've come up with and circle or highlight anything that draws you.
 Why is it appealing?
 What does the image you imagine feel like?
 Is there anything it reminds you of?
 Jot down some notes on these questions.
 Put your notes under Step 2 in IDEATION.md
 3. Choose one of your ideas to execute for your assignment, and then find a picture online that you can refer as you mold the aesthetic for your canvas.
 Save the link to the image, and write a few sentences about the qualities of the image you want to reference in your assignment.
 (You don't want to copy anything exactly, but rather use the reference for inspiration).
 Put your image and what you've written under Step 3 in IDEATION.md
 4. Referencing the work you've done in Step 1-3, write a more polished paragraph of 150+ words about the 3D image you plan to create, what you want it to look and feel like, and how you'll take inspiration from your reference image.
 Write something about why this choice is compelling to you.
 Also inlcludes some techinical planning about the shapes you will use to make the image, and how will you use variables.
 If your plan changes, that's okay, but I want to see that you've put in some forethought.
 Paste your writing under STEP 4 in IDEATION.md.
 5. Draw something of your own that you can reference as you create the image.
 It can be a digital drawing or a photo of something you've drawn on paper.
 It can be intricate or it can be a crude sketch — just something visual to get you started.
 Paste the drawing under STEP 5 in IDEATION.md.